-According to the National Institutes of Health, chronic pain affects about 100 million people in the United States, that’s one-third of the total population.
+According to the National Institutes of Health, chronic pain affects about 100 million people in the United States – from senior patients to young, that’s one-third of the total population.
 It’s a health issue that results in significant losses – both in workdays and medical expenses.
 For efficient chronic pain management, more and more patients are turning to physical therapy.

 Chronic pain conditions result in limited mobility, depression, stress, anxiety, opioid dependency, and overall reduced quality of life.
 While there is a variety of treatment options available for chronic pain management, the National Institutes of Health has reported that up to 70 percent of patients with chronic pain don’t receive proper chronic pain management.

 In today’s post, let’s talk about some practical tips for managing chronic pain and how you can incorporate them into your day-to-day life.

 Educate Yourself About Chronic Pain Conditions

 The more you know about chronic pain, the better understanding you will have in managing it.
 When you have been diagnosed with chronic pain, one of the most critical steps to take is educating yourself about your condition.

 Naturally, you wouldn’t want to make assumptions about your health or do self-diagnosis; the most reliable information should come from your doctors, physical therapists, or other healthcare providers.
 However, it wouldn’t hurt to do some research about your condition, so you have a better understanding of it.